GregOwen/GregOwen.github.io/_posts/2019-11-17-emacs-ripgrep.md

   - tools
 ---

 I've recently started using [ripgrep](https://github.com/BurntSushi/ripgrep) for my day-to-day `grep` needs, and it's fantastic.
 It's just [so fast](https://blog.burntsushi.net/ripgrep/).
-It may not sound like much, but there's a huge difference between waiting a few seconds for search results and having them instantly.
-It means that searching doesn't break my flow.
+It may not sound like much, but there's a huge difference between waiting a few seconds for search results and having them instantly: it means that searching doesn't break my flow.

-The killer app for a lightning-fast regex search is jump-to-grep.
-What I really want is to call ripgrep from within Emacs, find results across my entire git repo, and jump to any of them.
+After trying ripgrep from the command line, what I really wanted was to call it from within Emacs, find results across my entire Git repo, and jump to the matches it found ("jump-to-grep") without having to switch back to the terminal.
 Here's how to make that happen.

 1. Install ripgrep.
 Follow the instructions on the [GitHub repo](https://github.com/BurntSushi/ripgrep#installation)